Ba4bes/ARMHelper/README.md

 For an introduction, please view  <http://4bes.nl/2019/04/09/armhelper-a-module-to-help-create-arm-templates>
 For usage in an Azure DevOps pipeline: <https://4bes.nl/2019/04/19/build-pipeline-in-azure-devops-for-arm-templates-part-ii-using-armhelper-and-yaml/>

+For usage in an Azure DevOps pipeline: <http://4bes.nl/2019/04/18/build-pipeline-in-azure-devops-for-arm-templates-part-ii-using-armhelper-and-yaml>

 ## Common setup

 ### prerequisites

 - Access to an Azure subscription
-- Have the AzureRM module installed and a connection ready
+- Have the AzureRM or AZ module installed and a connection ready
-- Windows Powershell.
-At this point, Core is not yes supported.
+- Windows PowerShell or PowerShell Core.
+No tests have been done on MacOS or Linux yet.

 ### Installation